Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Uphill Leaving San Martín de la TerciaUphill Leaving San Martín de la Tercia

-As it turned out, of course, this was the correct route, and if we had walked just another 300 meters or so, a full 1/2 kilometer later, the Camino turns to the right by a set of small concrete houses and takes you through the fields, and on a new footbridge into Poladura from the south.
+As it turned out, of course, this was the correct route, and if we had walked just another 300 meters or so, a full 1/2 kilometer later, the Camino turns to the right and continues from there.

 However, since we were staying at the Posada de Embruja, I just followed the paved road from San Martín to the Posada as Google maps directed me.
 This turns out to be the shorter route from San Martín, by a full 300 meters, just not the official Camino de San Salvador.

 So intuitively, I was right, even though I was wrong in finding the actual Camino.
-You can see the actual Camino route on our Google map above and the alternative, shorter route through town in red.
+You can see the actual Camino route on our Google map above, and the shorter route through town to the east, which shows up on the map as a loop.
 I guess I just did not want to walk up that hot, open dirt road!

 Indeed the paved road from San Martín was flat and more shady, so I can't say I regretted taking this way!
 Here is the sign when you enter the town of about 10 houses!